 What is DataGrab

-DataGrab is a web scraping service designed to be easy to use but still flexible enough to support a variety of use cases for web data extraction.
-These include data analytics, content aggregation, competitor monitoring, etc.
+DataGrab is a point-and-click web scraping service designed to be easy to use but still flexible enough to support a variety of use cases for web data extraction.
+These include lead generation, data analytics, content aggregation, competitor monitoring, artificial intelligence, real estate and more.

 Setting up Your Account